nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ---
 # Overview <a id="1-overview"></a>

 TABS is a project centric desktop application specially designed to manage contacts, groups and tasks within members of the group.
-## Target User
 TABS's target users are student project team leaders who are facing issues with **group management** and **task allocation**.

 TABS aims to help project team leaders by
 1. Simplifying the **group management** process.
 2. Providing an **overview** of tasks assigned to members.

-It is targeted at individuals with less programming background i.e. **less CLI-intensive** in nature.
+Individuals with a fast typing speed will benefit more because TABS optimized for use via a **Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).

 # Structure of this Document
 This document is structured chronologically so that you can follow through with this guide while using the product.